overwolf/overwolf.github.io/docs/start/sample-app-overview.md

 * Click on "Development options".

 * In the opened window, click on "Load unpacked extension" and select the extracted 'ts' folder.
   This will add the app to your Overwolf dock.

+* **Make sure you are logged in to the OW client**.
+Otherwise, you will get an "Unauthorized App" error message.
+(Click on the "Appstore" icon in the OW dock to login to the OW client).

 * Click on the app's icon in your OW dock to run the app.